ABOUT

 RESEARCH

-My research interests center on using documentary photography and interdisciplinary practices to explore contemporary societal issues, focusing on environmental challenges, human rights, and cultural narratives such as diaspora, identity, mythology, and maternal landscapes.
-This approach, rooted in a post-documentary, socially engaged framework, integrates journalistic methods, archival inquiry, traditional knowledge systems, and site-specific investigations.
+My research interests center on using documentary photography and interdisciplinary practices to explore contemporary social issues, focusing on environmental issues, human rights, and cultural narratives such as diaspora, identity, mythology, and maternal landscapes.
+My approach is rooted in a post-documentary, socially engaged framework and integrates journalistic methods, archival inquiry, traditional knowledge systems, and site-specific investigations.

 TEACHING